wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 }
 ```

-After we’ve fetched the fee schedule, we need to find the fee in Wei that needs to be paid to the Relayer.
+After fetching the fee schedule, find the fee in wei that needs to be paid to the Relayer.
 At the time of writing, Oasis has a flat fee of $0.50, so to calculate how much MATIC we need to pay for the $0.50 fee, we need to fetch the MATIC price.
-Let’s use the free CoinGecko api:
+To do that, use the free CoinGecko api:

 ```ts
 let feeWei: number;